google/benchmark/README.md

 `--benchmark_format=<tabular|json>` flag to set the format type. `tabular` is the default format.

 The Tabular format is intended to be a human readable format.
 By default the format generates color output.
+Context is output on stderr and the tabular data on stdout.
 Example tabular output looks like:
 ```
-Run on (40 X 2801 MHz CPUs)
-2015/03/17-18:35:54
-Build Type: DEBUG
 Benchmark                               Time(ns)    CPU(ns) Iterations
 ----------------------------------------------------------------------
 BM_SetInsert/1024/1                        28928      29349      23853  133.097kB/s   33.2742k items/s